department-of-veterans-affairs/vets-website/content/pages/ID-card-types.md

 ---

 <div class="va-introtext">
 There are many types of identification cards you can use to show you’re a Veteran.
-You only need to have one of them for this purpose, so if you already have a Veteran Health Identification Card for example, you don't need to apply for a Veteran ID Card (VIC).
+You only need to have one of them for this purpose.
 Learn about the different types of ID cards you can get.

 </div>